-It may have a memorable score, gorgeous costumes, and quite possibly the best use of the word "damn" ever, but true Gone With the Wind stories also include quite a few sordid tales.
-Dark old Hollywood history lurks behind many classic movies, including many of the best reviewed films of all time, but Gone With the Wind may have some of the most brutal.
-With all of the drama, it's a miracle the film premiered in 1939 at all.
+It may have a memorable score, gorgeous costumes, and quite possibly the best use of the word "damn" ever, but true Gone with the Wind stories also include quite a few sordid tales.
+Dark old Hollywood history lurks behind many classic movies, including some of the best reviewed films of all time, but Gone with the Wind may have some of the most brutal.
+With all of the behind the scenes drama, it's a miracle the film premiered in 1939 at all.

-Based on the book by Margaret Mitchell, the sweeping Civil War epic was beset with race issues that were a problem then and haven't improved with time.
-Gone With the Wind behind-the-scenes stories detail how there were several complete rewrites of the script, not to mention massive turnover both on- and off-camera.
+Based on the novel by Margaret Mitchell, the sweeping Civil War epic was beset with race issues that were a problem then and haven't improved with time.
+There were several complete rewrites of the script, not to mention massive turnover both on- and off-camera.
 There were long casting delays, actors who didn't want any part of the film, and a director who was fired.
-You might adore this four-hour, multiple-Oscar-winning ode to the South, but you'll never see it the same way again after you've heard these dark Gone With the Wind stories.
+You might adore this four-hour, multiple-Oscar-winning ode to the South, but you'll never see it quite the same way again after you've heard these dark Gone with the Wind stories.

 The N-Word Was Only Taken Out Of The Script After Heavy Protest

-Margaret Mitchell's Gone With the Wind was often criticized for being biased and glorifying racism.
+Margaret Mitchell's Gone with the Wind was often criticized for glorifying a culture of racism.
 Since producer David O. Selznick wanted to make the best adaptation he could as well as an authentic period piece, much of the offensive language that appeared in the book also appeared in the original screenplay.
-According to the Hays Code, only white actors were banned from using the n-word, but Selznick thought it would be fine for black actors to say it.
+According to the Hays Code, only white actors were banned from using the n-word, but Selznick thought it would be fine for Black actors to say it.

-Along with many complaints from the black community, journalist Earl Morris sent a letter to Selznick and several newspapers criticizing the use of the n-word in the script.
+Along with many complaints from the Black community, journalist Earl Morris sent a letter to Selznick and several newspapers criticizing the use of the word in the script.
 Part of Morris' letter reads:

-Perhaps it was age that caught up to David O. Selznick, or maybe the extreme stress he put on himself to create the perfect movie, but at one point during filming Gone With the Wind, the producer began taking Benzedrine, the first pharmaceutical amphetamine.
-He also mixed the drug with barbiturates and methedrine, and onetime director George Cukor noted he would often see Selznick "crushing up Benzedrines and licking the pieces from the palm of his hand, a grain at a time."
+Perhaps it was age that caught up to David O. Selznick, or maybe the extreme stress he put on himself to create the perfect movie, but at one point during filming Gone with the Wind, the producer began taking Benzedrine, the first pharmaceutical amphetamine.
+He also mixed the drug with barbiturates and methedrine; one-time director George Cukor noted he would often see Selznick "crushing up Benzedrines and licking the pieces from the palm of his hand, a grain at a time."